 "Be careful.
 You're draining your vitality now, right?"

-Gwen nodded, then place both hands on the crystalline cube.
+Gwen nodded, then placed both hands on the crystalline cube.

 The cube began to fill.

 Gwen gasped, shivering as she sought to endure the ice in her veins.
-The skin on her arm, torso and legs turned clammy and cold with sickly sweat; her complexion took on the pallor of ash.
+The skin on her arm, torso and legs turned clammy and cold with sickly sweat; her complexion took on the hue of ash.
 Her irises took on the likeness of two bottomless, deathly orbs.
-A sudden sense of vertigo, that familiar feeling which she had not felt so poignantly since she found herself alone and afraid in Hyde Park, made her body weightless.
+Vertigo, like when she found herself alone and afraid in Hyde Park, made her body weightless.

-“Oh, Gods…” Gwen muttered, feeling the strength fade from her arms, refuting the command from her mind; the half-filled cube fell from her hands.
+"Oh, Gods…" Gwen moaned, feeling the strength fade from her arms, refuting the command from her mind; the half-filled cube fell from her hands.

-Petra caught Gwen by the shoulder as she tripped on her own feet, suddenly drunk on deathly liquor.
+Petra caught Gwen by the shoulder, suddenly drunk on deathly liquor.

-Klavdiya’s Restoration struck her granddaughter in the next moment, dispelling the negative energy consuming her life-force.
-Magus Kumiko’s healing spell struck next, restoring her to lucidity as positive energy flooded her mana-channels and revitalised her cold flesh.
+"Gwen!
+Restoration!"
+Klavdiya's Restoration struck her granddaughter, dispelling the Negative Energy consuming her life force.
+Magus Kumiko's healing spell came next, restoring her to lucidity as Positive Energy flooded her mana channels and revitalised her cold flesh.